SpoBo/reactive-hass/README.md

 # TODO

+Install prettier.

 Clear command to wipe mqtt from all things reactive-hass.

-Create a sensors folder.
-Which should not have access to run commands.
-But it should be used to combine streams into new sensors.
-So we could for example combine a set of sensors to know if the house should have its alarm on or not.
-Or if it is sufficiently dark to warrant mood lighting etc.
+Support non-binary sensors.

 Provide a way to automatically inject config for sensors/automations.

+Swap DI containers.
+- Should have no way to mutate stuff in sensors
+- Should give access in automations to sensors.
+- Should give access to other sensors in sensors.

+Allow easy loading of sensors from the sensor folder in other sensors or in automations.